soumyadipdas37/finescoop.github.io/source/_posts/meghan_markle_and_prince_harry_set_to_be_offered_spotify_megadeal_for_exclusive_podcasts.md

 Earlier this week Meghan took part in an online chat with Gloria Steinem hosted by Makers Women, to discuss feminism, oppression and the importance of voting in the upcoming US election
 In January, sources confirmed the couple had discussed their plans with the former US president and his wife and wanted to mimic the way they had managed to build a successful, but dignified, life for themselves after the White House.
 Since leaving the White House, the Obamas have earned a small fortune by selling rights to their autobiographies and setting up their own production company, which has bagged a lucrative deal with Netflix.
-A source said: ‘They have found huge commercial success without actually looking like they are getting their hands dirty, to put it bluntly, and retaining their popularity.
+A source said ‘They have found huge commercial success without actually looking like they are getting their hands dirty, to put it bluntly, and retaining their popularity.
 ‘In fact it is fair to say that their star has soared since leaving the White House, particularly Michelle’s, and this is something Meghan admires very, very much.’
 The move would be reminiscent of Michelle Obama, who has also launched a podcast on Spotify.
 It focused on meaningful relationships and debuted on July 29
 Sources previously revealed how the duke and duchess want to follow in the footsteps of former US President Barack Obama and his wife Michelle